 Bid protests in European institutions contracts

-Companies that have been treated unfairly during a procurement procedure are advised to contact the relevant EU Institution at first instance and try to address the problem with them directly.
-EU institutions are under an obligation to provide answers to questions and complaints.
+Companies that have been treated unfairly during a procurement procedure are advised to contact the relevant EU institution as soon as possible to try to address the problem with them directly.
+EU institutions are obliged to provide answers to questions and complaints.

 Complaint to the European ombudsman

-The European Ombudsman investigates complaints about maladministration in the institutions and bodies of the European Union and if it considers the complaint justified, it may issue a recommendation to the relevant European body or try to help in finding a fair solution to the problem.
+The European Ombudsman investigates complaints about maladministration in the institutions and bodies of the European Union.
+If it considers the complaint justified, it may issue a recommendation to the relevant European body or try to help in finding a fair solution to the problem.